a-ma72/rainflow/README.md

            * A

 These steps are fully documented in standards such as
-ASTM E1049 "Standard Practices for Cycle Counting in Fatigue Analysis" [1]
+ASTM E 1049 "Standard Practices for Cycle Counting in Fatigue Analysis" [1]
 This implementation uses the 4-point algorithm mentioned in [3,4] and the 3-point HCM method proposed in [2] as well as the ASTM E 1049 (2011) standard in [1].
 To take the residue into account, you may implement a custom method or use some predefined functions.